Updated: Sep 28, 2022

 Social media advertising - this form of marketing can be very time-consuming but also successful with the correct keyword research.
 Many authors use this form of advertising with very little return, much of the time it is trial and error to find what combination of images and text grabs the attention of readers.

 Review services - A number of authors send out what is known as ARC copies (Advanced reader copies).
 This is where an author will distribute copies of their books for reviews these may be posted on their blogs (if they have them), Goodreads, and Amazon.
 Many authors also use platforms like NetGalley in order to distribute ARCs to reviewers.
 This is generally a safer platform than sending copies via email that can then be distributed for free on illegal platforms.
+If you would like to learn more about how to gain more reviews take a look at our latest blog post "Top Tips for Gaining Book Reviews".

 Tour companies - There are a number of tour companies out there that run things such as; release day blitz, cover reveal blitz, blog tours, and promotional tours.
 These are companies that will generally gain sign-ups for a particular event including reviews and will create and send out material for your release to the blogs that have chosen to host your book.
 It is imperative that you do your research on companies and recommendations from fellow authors that have had success with certain companies.
 Ensuring that these tour companies work within your genre is also important to maximize your potential reach.
+If you want to learn more about how these services work check out our latest blog post "Book Promotion and How They Increase Sales".

 Signing events - These are usually physical events that are hosted around the world.
 This enables you to have a table with your books on show, readers attend these events so it allows you to interact with potential readers.